11 Email Marketing Examples + How to Craft an Email Marketing Campaign

 After a subscriber joins your list, you need to keep their attention.
 The best way to do this is offering content that’s tailored to their interests.

 The way you choose to accomplish this depends on your industry and business model.
-Airbnb does it by sending their users information about rentals in cities they’ve browsed.
+In our next example of email marketing, you can see how Airbnb does it by sending their users information about rentals in cities they’ve browsed.

 If an Airbnb user has looked at homes in a city but hasn’t booked anything yet, there’s a good chance they still want rentals in that area.